jaimetur/PhotoMigrator/help/1-command-line-interface.md

                This Pre-process is very important for a high accuracy on the Output, but if you have already done this Pre-Processing in a previous execution using the flag '-gKeepTakeout,--google-keep-takeout-folder' then you can skip it for that <TAKEOUT_FOLDER>.
+-gSkipPost   ; --google-skip-postprocess
+               Skip Post-process Google Takeout which has following steps:
+                 1.Copy/Move files to Output folder manually.
+                 2.Synchronize MP4 files associated to Live pictures with the associated HEIC/JPG file.
+                 3.Separate all your Albums folders within 'Albums' subfolder from the original assets within 'ALL_PHOTOS' subfolder.
+                 4.Auto rename Albums folders to homogenize all names based on content dates.
+                 5.Calculate statistics of your Final processed Media Library and compare it with your original Takeout statistics.
+                 6.Organize your assets in a year/month structure for a better organization.
+                 7.Detect and remove duplicates.
+                 8. Remove empty folders.
+                 9.Count Albums.
+                 10.Clean Final Media Library.
+               This Post-process is very important for a better Output.
+We don't recommend to skip those steps.
 -gKeepTakeout; --google-keep-takeout-folder
                Keeps a untouched copy of your original Takeout folder. (requires double HDD space).
                TIP: If you use as <TAKEOUT_FOLDER>, the folder that contains your Takeout's Zip files,